Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 # check-shaders <root-directory>
 tool check-shaders levels\test\my_broke_level
 ```

+* root-directory - A local tag path to a directory containing shader tags.

 Checks all the [shader][] tags in a tag path (including sub-directories).
 Errors will be printed to console.